Everyone wants to be recognized as an individual. Your customers are no different.

 There are certainly other ways to get more information on your niche audience (e.g., market research and surveys), but its features like the Profile Recognition Dashboard that can provide you with the clearest and most comprehensive customer insights that can augment your marketing efforts.

 Want to improve your recognition ratio, but don’t yet have a customer data platform?
-Take our CDP Proficiency Assessment, which will allow our team to provide direction to you, your marketing team, and your leadership regarding your ideal CDP use cases.
+Take our CDP Proficiency Assessment, to discover your ideal CDP use cases.